 - Seat styling and height (485mm) allows small children to sit comfortably.

-- Speed control has been added in the throttle, for the parent or supervising adult to control speed.
+- Speed control has been added to the throttle, for the parent or supervising adult to control speed.

 - No need to tighten or remove spokes because mag style wheels have been added.